harijan/twitterbot/README.md

  - include retweets.
  - decode tweets into utf-8
  - don't store results across runs
- - i think status id is time-ordered for the original tweet. but tweet list is ordered by retweet time - doesn't seem like we can scrape this time.
+ - i think status id is time-ordered for the original tweet - not much documentation on it. (https://developer.twitter.com/en/docs/twitter-ids)
- -
+ - tweet list is ordered by retweet time - doesn't seem like we can scrape it or we could with some jangling.
- - overwrite httpserver log so it doesn't pollute stdout. not a great idea.
+ - overwrite httpserver log so it doesn't pollute stdout. it probably doesn't matter too much, but hey ¯\\\_(ツ)\_/¯
  - when no new tweets are found - print out to stdout that no new tweets are found.

 # command line usage: